film42/personal-space/README.md

         Start a gateway server accepting POST / GET requests.
 ```

-You can use `personal-space` as CLI tool for uploading a file.
+You can use `piper` as CLI tool for uploading a file.
 This is IPFS after all, why make the server do both? ;)
 The server is not started by default, so you'll need to do that with the `--start-server` option.

 ### Server Usage